changdiqing/Quiz-For-Hospital/README.md

  - backend with aws (in progress)

 # Future features
- - ai push questions from backend
+ - AI push questions from backend